 Under doctoral programmes, the doctoral bursary is granted to all students of full-time doctoral programmes during the standard term of study.
 When determining the amount of the doctoral bursary for the individual years of study, the Dean takes into consideration the amount allocated for doctoral bursaries and the number of full-time students enrolled on doctoral programmes.
 The Dean then determines the specific amount of the bursary in the Dean’s Measure following comments from the Faculty’s Academic Senate.

-If the student confirms that they waive the right of appeal, the bursary is paid on the payday of the respective month.
+If the student confirms the waiver of the right of withdrawal, the scholarship will be paid on the payday of the month.

-If the student does not respond to the request, the student will not receive the bursary on the payday of the month, but only in the next calendar month when the decision becomes final.
+If the student does not respond to the appeal, the student will not receive the scholarship in the pay period of that month, but only in the next calendar month when the decision becomes final.
+Therefore, please monitor your email inbox regularly.

 Details on bursaries: